Advantages And Disadvantages Of Ojt

 2. Time-Consuming for Trainers and Trainees

 OJT can be time-consuming for both the trainer and the trainee.
-Trainers need to dedicate time to preparing materials, supervising the trainee, providing feedback, and addressing any issues.
+That said, trainers need to dedicate time to preparing materials, supervising the trainee, providing feedback, and addressing any issues.
 Trainees might initially experience slower productivity as they learn new skills.
 This loss of productivity needs to be considered when planning OJT programs.

 3. Potential for Bad Habits and Inconsistent Performance

 Without proper guidance and supervision, trainees might develop bad habits or work methods.
-If not addressed early, these habits can be difficult to correct later.
-Consistent monitoring and feedback are vital to ensure that trainees develop best practices and maintain a consistently high level of performance.
+Consider this: if not addressed early, these habits can be difficult to correct later.
+Consistent monitoring and feedback are vital to check that trainees develop best practices and maintain a consistently high level of performance Most people skip this — try not to..

 4. Lack of Structured Curriculum and Standardized Evaluation